thoughtbot/shoulda-matchers/MAINTAINING.md

 ## Updating the changelog

-After every user-facing change makes it into master, we make a note of it in the changelog, which for historical reasons is kept in `NEWS.md`.
+After every user-facing change makes it into master, we make a note of it in the changelog, kept in `CHANGELOG.md`.
 The changelog is sorted in reverse order by release version, with the topmost version as the next release (tagged as "(Unreleased)").

 Within each version, there are five available categories you can divide changes into.
 They are all optional but they should appear in this order: